elinordula/Customer-Churn-Predictor/README.md

 Scikit-learn

-Matplotlib & Seaborn (for visualization)
+Matplotlib and Seaborn (for data visualization)

-Gradio (for interactive UI)
+Gradio (for creating the interactive web interface)
-Improve the user interface for better clarity